piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-10-workflows.md

   3. Fetches metrics from `kyma-environment-broker` to measure success rate and average time taken to complete provisioning requests.
   4. Fetches metrics such as goroutines, file descriptors, memory usage, and database connections from the metrics collector and generates visual summaries using Mermaid charts.
 - **The test fails in the following conditions**:
-  - Success rate drops below the defined threshold.
+  - Success rate falls below 100%.

 </details>